 It is good when the bar is low enough.

------but I will be happy to debate it with her tomorrow as well.
+-----but I will be happy to debate it with her tomorrow also.
 I agree with the Senator that there is a generation of young people who wish to be able to buy houses and live in their own homes.
 They do not wish to be renting or to be on city or county council housing waiting lists.
 I accept that fully, but please do not mislead the House by saying that nothing is happening and no social housing is being built.
 I can bring the Senator to my city, Cork-----

 I can bring the Leader to Dublin South-Central and show him that nothing has been done since Fine Gael got into power.